privacygmail cleanupemail security

 4. Check for source code availability

-• Closed source = must trust completely (risky)
+• Closed source = you have to trust them completely (risky)

 5. Start with minimal permissions

-• Use metadata-only scope if at all possible
+• Use a metadata-only scope if at all possible

-• Only grant full access if absolutely necessary for features
+• Only grant full access if a feature genuinely needs it

 • Understand exactly what each permission allows